+Key risk

+Description of risk

+Lack of transparency

+The level of transparency provided in disclosures to SPAC investors is limited as the SPAC has no operations or history, therefore there is no historical financial information available, and the risk factors are typically limited and generic in nature.

+In the final acquisition stage, it is possible that no approved prospectus will be published in relation to acquisition/ merger unless required under the local law.
+In such a case there will be limited insight into the actual underlying investments following the acquisition, as opposed to traditional listed companies whose prospectus is generally screened before being admitted to trading on a regulated market.

+Underwriting costs

+Due to lack of transparency of the SPAC prospectus, it might be hard to estimate if the costs of underwriting fees are borne fairly by SPAC redeeming investors and remaining investors.

+Valuation risk

-Key risk Description of risk Valuation risk Once the shares of SPAC are acquired, the SPAC might be in a funding stage (stage 1) without any underlying tangible investment.
+Once the shares of SPAC are acquired, the SPAC might be in a funding stage (stage 1) without any underlying tangible investment.
 Since the objective of a SPAC is to invest in a business which was not listed before, it might be hard to estimate the real value and potential performance of the target company.

+Liquidity risk

-Liquidity risk Due to the lack of tangible underlying assets and/ or underlying assets without a proven track, it might be hard to sell the shares in the SPAC at a desired time without incurring in any losses in price (refer to the 'Valuation risk' section above).
+Due to the lack of tangible underlying assets and/ or underlying assets without a proven track, it might be hard to sell the shares in the SPAC at a desired time without incurring in any losses in price (refer to the 'Valuation risk' section above).

 A SPAC may impose a redemption limit.

-Escrow account risk At the IPO stage, SPACs collect financing from the investors without any tangible underlying investments.
+Escrow account risk

+At the IPO stage, SPACs collect financing from the investors without any tangible underlying investments.
 Therefore, there might be a risk related to the creditworthiness of the institution where the funds are deposited, as well as possible reinvestment of the proceeds of the offering until the target company is acquired.

-Conflicts of interest risks Due to limited transparency associated with SPACs and the role of the sponsors in finding the target company, certain conflicts of interest situations may occur in the following situations: SPAC sponsors may purchase equity in the SPAC at more favourable terms than investors.
-If no acquisition is completed by a specific deadline, the sponsors may push to find any target company irrespective of the financial prospects of the deal; The sponsors may limit the liquidity of the SPAC; The SPAC could invest in companies associated with the sponsors; The sponsors and their affiliates may have already invested in the same sector as the SPAC; and The sponsors and their affiliates are not obligated to share any potential targets they identify with the SPAC and may acquire these targets themselves.
-Fund Risk Profile Once the shares of SPAC are acquired, the SPAC might be in a funding stage (stage 1) without any underlying tangible investment.
+Conflicts of interest risks

+Due to limited transparency associated with SPACs and the role of the sponsors in finding the target company, certain conflicts of interest situations may occur in the following situations:

+- SPAC sponsors may purchase equity in the SPAC at more favourable terms than investors. - If no acquisition is completed by a specific deadline, the sponsors may push to find any target company irrespective of the financial prospects of the deal; - · The sponsors may limit the liquidity of the SPAC; - · The SPAC could invest in companies associated with the sponsors; - The sponsors and their affiliates may have already invested in the same sector as the SPAC; and - The sponsors and their affiliates are not obligated to share any potential targets they identify with the SPAC and may acquire these targets themselves.

+Key risk Description of risk Fund Risk Profile Once the shares of SPAC are acquired, the SPAC might be in a funding stage (stage 1) without any underlying tangible investment.
 Since the objective of a SPAC is to invest in a business which was not listed before, it may be difficult to estimate the real impact of the underlying investments on the relevant Fund's risk profile beforehand.

-While the Manager has systems and controls in place to oversee and review information provided by third parties, there is a risk that errors or undisclosed changes from third parties may result in inadvertent exposure to otherwise excluded investments.
+Third party data risk While the Manager has systems and controls in place to oversee and review information provided by third parties, there is a risk that errors or undisclosed changes from third parties may result in inadvertent exposure to otherwise excluded investments.